Thesis on a Homicide

-Thesis on a Homicide (Tesis sobre un homicidio) is a 2013 Argentine-Spanish thriller and mystery film directed by Hernán Goldfrid and written by Patricio Vega which stars Ricardo Darín, Alberto Ammann, Arturo Puig and Calu Rivero.
+Thesis on a Homicide (Tesis sobre un homicidio) is a 2013 Argentine-Spanish mystery thriller film directed by Hernán Goldfrid and written by Patricio Vega which stars Ricardo Darín, Alberto Ammann, Arturo Puig and Calu Rivero.
 It is based on the novel of the same name by Diego Paszkowski.

 Plot

-The plot revolves around Roberto Bermúdez, a specialist in Criminal Law who is convinced that Gonzalo, one of his students, is the author of a brutal murder, initiating an investigation that obsesses him.
+Roberto Bermúdez, a criminal law specialist, is convinced that one of his students is a murderer.
+This initiates an investigation that obsesses him.

 Cast

 Production

 An Argentine-Spanish co-production, Thesis on a Homicide was produced by Tornasol Films, BD Cine, Castafiore Films, and Haddock.

 Release

 The film premiered on 17 January 2013.
 It was a critical and commercial success, having led the Argentine box office for three consecutive weeks and having reached almost 640,000 spectators (a very good number for Argentina's film revenue standards).
 It was theatrically released in Spain on 5 April 2013.